 The flooring strips for the starter course must be perfectly straight.
 The author sights down enough pieces for the first row.

 The first course is cut to length and set against the straightedge; then, a scrap piece of flooring is used to mark the scribe line.
+(Note: Some folks have expressed concern here that the author is installing the new flooring tight to the wall.
+He addresses this concern in this Q&A)

 A track saw with the blade set at a slight angle cuts close to the scribe line.
 The saw's dust collection system minimizes the mess in the finished room.